skarik/1Engine/README.md

 1Engine: primary repo
 =====================

-EHS internal engine.
+1Engine is a simple single-thread engine meant for extremely simple 2D games and overly complicated 3D games.
+Cross-platform support is planned.

+The original EHS engine, now mostly passion project.
 This the **primary repo** with all code that is able to be legally public.

 **For those with low bandwidth: this will use more than 200 MB of bandwidth to download.
 This will eventually change as ancient 3rd party binaries are removed from the history.**

-1Engine is a simple single-thread engine meant for extremely simple 2D games and overly complicated 3D games.
-Cross-platform support is planned.

 ## Prerequisites